-But you don’t need to fret over it because in this post, we’ll discuss how you can pick you a good-quality gaming keyboard for yourself.
+But you don’t need to fret over it because, in this post, we’ll discuss how you can pick you a good-quality gaming keyboard for yourself.
 So, without further ado, let’s start.

-First thing you need to check here is the build quality.
+The first thing you need to check here is the build quality.
 PC gamers aren’t well-known for managing their accessories well.
 That’s why you need a keyboard that can endure some serious pounding from your hands.

 In order to make them sturdy, some manufacturers put the metal back-plate in their premium keyboards.
 In other not-so-expensive keyboards, plastic material ABS is used.
 Although not a good alternative for metal, ABS plastic can prove tough and is oil-resistant too.